-(1) Classification is based on an evaluation of the aquifer vulnerability defined as the combination of potential for contaminant loading of a proposed land use, and the susceptibility of the aquifer to contamination at the proposed site.
-These factors identify a range, which shall be used to determine the relative vulnerability to contamination of an area.

-(2) Sites identified by this chapter as having a medium or high aquifer vulnerability rating shall be subject to the protection measuresperformance standards of this chapter.
+- (1) Classification is based on an evaluation of the aquifer vulnerability defined as the combination of potential for contaminant loading of a proposed land use, and the susceptibility of the aquifer to contamination at the proposed site. - (2) Sites identified by this chapter as having a medium or high aquifer vulnerability rating shall be subject to the performance standards of this chapter.